Is It Okay to Eat After Brushing Your Teeth? How Long Should You Wait?

 Dentists usually take a four-year college course and then do four years of dental school to receive the Doctor of Dental Surgery or the Doctor of Dental Medicine degree.
 They are required to receive training on numerous dental operations and customer relations.

 Dental hygienists are typically graduates of a two-year dental hygiene associate’s degree, including academic work and supervised experience.
-Others may work toward a bachelor’s degree for higher level positions but the level of education is not as demanding as that of the dentists.
+Others may work toward a bachelor’s degree for higher-level positions, but the level of education is not as demanding as that of dentists.

 Scope of Practice:

-Dental hygienists give concentrated care on preventive techniques including cleaning, taking x-rays, as well as counselling the patient on health issues to do with the mouth.
+Dental hygienists give concentrated care on preventive techniques, including cleaning, taking x-rays, as well as counselling the patient on health issues related to do with the mouth.
 They support the examination but do not diagnose or cure complicated oral conditions.

 Responsibilities:

-Dentists are, in fact, professionals they include planning and managing care, treatment, procedures involved as well as the cosmetic aspect of the teeth.
+Dentists are, in fact, professionals who include planning and managing care, treatment, procedures involved, as well as the cosmetic aspect of the teeth.
 They superintend the team of dentists and practically decide on the fate of a patient.

 Patient Interaction: